Art Rooney: Pittsburgh Steelers

 During World War II, the Steelers had some financial difficulties and were merged with the Philadelphia Eagles in 1943 and the Chicago Cardinals in 1944.
+Under the "Steagles" moniker in 1943, the team went 5-4-1, which was the Steelers' best record in franchise history at the time, though no playoff success occurred for the season.
+When they combined with the Cardinals the following season, the team took a step backwards, not being able to record a single victory.
+The Card-Pitt team was deemed the worst in the league for the 1944 season, going 0–10 and scoring only 108 points in 10 games.
+They were outscored in blowout fashion every game, allowing 328 points.
+This would be the final time Pittsburgh would combine with another team's roster.

 After the war, Rooney became team president.
 He longed to bring an NFL title to Pittsburgh but was never able to beat the powerhouse teams, like the Cleveland Browns and Green Bay Packers.
 The Steelers also struggled with playing in a city and era where baseball was king and were treated as something of a joke compared to the Pirates.
 The team also made some questionable personnel calls at the time such as cutting a then-unknown Johnny Unitas in training camp (Unitas would go on to a Hall of Fame career with the Baltimore Colts) and trading their first round pick in the 1965 draft to the Chicago Bears (who would draft Dick Butkus with the pick), among others.

 Nevertheless, Rooney was popular with owners as a mediator, which would carry over to his son Dan Rooney.
 He was the only owner to vote against moving the rights of the New York Yanks to Dallas, Texas after the 1951 season due to concerns of racism in the South at the time.
 (Ultimately, the Dallas Texans failed after one year, and the rights were moved to Baltimore, where the team became the Baltimore Colts.
 The team now plays in Indianapolis.)
 In 1963, along with Bears owner George Halas, Rooney was one of two owners to vote for the 1925 NFL Championship to be reinstated to the long-defunct Pottsville Maroons.